 Confidence and Error Rates

-Due to the reversal of inequalities, under the TST, the Type I, or alpha value (α) is associated with false negative rates while the Type II, or beta value (β) are associated with false positive rates.
+Due to the reversal of inequalities, under the TST, the Type I, or alpha value (α) is associated with false negative rates while the Type II, or beta value (β) is associated with false positive rates.
 Traditionally, the null hypothesis states there is no statistically significant difference between a sample treatment and a control.
 In traditional hypothesis testing the Type I error rate is generally referred to as a false positive, while the Type II error rate is generally referred to as a false negative.
 Under traditional hypothesis testing, regulatory programs primarily address the Type I error rate but not the Type II error rate.
 The Type II error rate is the error of accepting the null hypothesis (HØ) when it is in fact false and should be rejected.
 If the Type II error rate is not accounted for, a traditional hypothesis test would not consider how frequently it concludes there is no environmental effect when there in fact is one (i.e., the false negative rate would be unknown).
 The TST is advantageous as it addresses both the Type I and Type II errors rates (Table 5-2).

 The hypothesis testing approach has four possible outcomes; (1) the IWC is truly toxic and is declared toxic, (2) the IWC is truly non-toxic and is declared non-toxic, (3) the IWC is truly toxic but is declared non-toxic, and (4) the IWC is truly non-toxic but is declared toxic.
 The latter two possible outcomes represent decision errors that occur with any hypothesis testing approach.
-In the NPDES WET Program, using the traditional hypothesis test, those two types of errors occur when, either test control replication is poor (i.e., the within-test variability is high) so that even large differences in organism’s response between the IWC and control are incorrectly classified as non-toxic (outcome [3] above) or, test control replication is very good (i.e., the within-test variability is low) so that a very small difference between the IWC and control are declared toxic (outcome [4] above).
+In the NPDES WET Program, using the traditional hypothesis test, those two types of errors occur when, either test control replication is poor (i.e., the within-test variability is high) so that even large differences in organisms’ response between the IWC and control are incorrectly classified as non-toxic (outcome [3] above) or, test control replication is very good (i.e., the within-test variability is low) so that a very small difference between the IWC and control are declared toxic (outcome [4] above).
 The former outcome stems from the fact that, the traditional hypothesis approach establishes and controls the Type I (α) error rate but not the Type II (β) error rate.
 Furthermore, establishing the Type II or beta error rate determines the power of the test (power is defined as 1-β), which is the probability of correctly detecting an actual toxic effect.
 A statistical approach with an increased statistical power has greater confidence in the outcome.
 Conversely, statistical approaches that lack statistical power have less confidence in the outcome.

 One demonstrated benefit of the TST approach is that increasing the precision and power increases the chances of correctly rejecting the null hypothesis and declaring a sample non-toxic.
-The precision and power is increased by increasing the number of replicates and decreasing the withintest variability (U.S. EPA 2010b).
+The test power is increased by increasing the number of replicates and/or decreasing the within-test variability (U.S. EPA 2010b).
 Therefore, the TST increases the incentive for dischargers to generate higher quality test data.